See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 ● Commercial and residential waste containerization – Two new rules to require residential buildings and businesses to get trash bags off city streets.

-● Highest ever allocation made for NYC cultural institutions – The DCLA’s FY24 budget, at $241M million, was the largest-ever allocation for the agency’s upcoming fiscal year.
+● Highest ever allocation made for NYC cultural institutions – The DCLA’s FY25 budget, at $254M million, was the agency's largest-ever allocation for the agency’s upcoming fiscal year.

 Goal 2: Make it Easier for New Yorkers to Get to Work